Shaun3180/ParkingServicesMonitor/README.md

 ## Overview of Goals

 * Once powered on, the Pi should automatically connect to Wifi.
 Since Wifi is spotty is where i park, the Pi will start polling a separate app I wrote every 5 minutes.
 If a ping is unsuccessful, I will be sent a text alert using Twilio
-* Once powered on, the Pi camera will continuously monitor the road.
+* Once powered on, the Pi camera will continuously monitor the road using the [identify-car.py](https://github.com/Shaun3180/ParkingServicesMonitor/blob/main/identify-car.py "identify-car.py") python script.
 * When a passing vehicle matches a trained Haar cascade, identifying a city vehicle, a still of the positive match will be saved/sent via FTP to a server I have access to.
 * Using Twilio, that FTP'd image will be sent to me for verification purposes